Tuesday, January 11, 2022

 Coming from a position of logic, experience, and understanding, I am convinced that “Bad” beer, when looked at objectively, is when it is noted to have identifiable and perceivable compounds that should not be detected in any beer.
 We are talking about compounds such as Isovaleric Acid, Butyric Acid, Trans-2-Nonanal, Chlorophenols, Mercaptans, Metallic, Acetic Acid, and so on.
 These flavors or sensations are largely unpleasant (some are unpleasant only in large concentrations) and are indicators that something has gone wrong somewhere.

-Other flavor compounds are not so severe, however, and are even commonplace.
+Other flavor compounds are not so severe as rotting animal flesh, however, and are even commonplace.
 During my sensory panels and lectures, I take the time to point out what compounds are acceptable in certain beer styles where they are otherwise out-of-style.
 For example, the ester Isoamyl Acetate in Weissbier, Dunkels Weissbier, Weizenbock, and Kristalweizen is not only common but is welcomed, usually prominent, and a defining feature of the styles.
 While styles like Dubbel, Tripel, or Roggenbier (and others) may or may not have varying degrees of Isoamyl Acetate.
 If present in an American Wheat Beer or Witbier, it’s not-to-style as defined by guidelines.
 The same is true with nearly any other style because high ester production is usually an indicator of improper fermentation temperatures.
 Yet the yeast strains for the styles mentioned (along with their wort composition) above produce Isoamyl Acetate in high perceivable quantities.

 Lightstruck flavor development is often used as a reason certain beers are referred to as “Bad.”
 Most of the time, this is a result of packaging in a clear or green bottle and usually, marketing is to blame.
 For those beers, I’d recommend finding it on draught or canned.
 Now, if that beer or style is still not to one’s liking while not skunked up, then we are back to the subjectivity of the matter.
+Some enjoy the nostalgia and/or the taste of having a Heineken out of green bottles and enjoy the moment.
+I'm one of them.

 Sometimes it’s the beer style taking the heat being called inherently “Bad.”
 Light American Lager is possibly the best example of this.
 It’s not uncommon for a beer drinker to be taunting and scoffing at a can, bottle, or faucet market (tap handle) of Natural Light, Miller Lite, Coors Light, Bud Light, and the like.
 I can’t help but ask, “Why the insistence of mockery?
 Is it towards the style or the beer itself?
 If it’s the beer, what’s wrong with it?
 If it’s the style, the question still stands; what’s wrong with it?”
 Never mind the DMS and Acetaldehyde that are usually present in those beers, which are acceptable in the usual low levels found in styles such as this.